Symplectic Rigidity of Fibers in Cotangent Bundles of Open Riemann Surfaces: Introduction

 It follows from work of Eliashberg--Polterovich \cite{eli-pol2} that any Lagrangian submanifold of $T^* \R^2$ which is diffeomorphic to $\R^2$ and agrees outside a compact set with a fiber is Hamiltonian isotopic to this fiber.
 In fact, due to the symmetry of $T^* \R^2$, this is easily seen to be equivalent to the Nearby Lagrangian Conjecture for $T^* \R^2$, which is the statement that Eliashberg and Polterovich originally proved.
 From this perspective, \Cref{theorem:main} can be viewed as a generalization of the work of Eliashberg--Polterovich.
 In particular, \Cref{theorem:main} recovers the Nearby Lagrangian Conjecture for $T^* \R^2$ as a special case.

 One intriguing source of symplectic rigidity for cotangent fibers, which was originally promoted by Eliashberg (see \cite{ekholm-smith}), comes from studying linking phenomena.
-Observe that if $L$ is a Lagrangian embedding of $\R^n$ into $T^*\R^{2n}$ which agrees outside a compact set with $F_x$ for some $x \neq 0$, and is disjoint from $F_0$, then this embedding extends to a map where the second map is the projection.
-Eliashberg asked whether this composition is nullhomotopic.
+Observe that if $i: \R^n \to T^*\R^n$ is a Lagrangian embedding whose image $L:= i(\R^n)$ is disjoint from the fiber $F_0$ and agrees outside a compact set with $F_x$ for some $x \neq 0$, then we get a diagram \eq

+\eeq Here $\pi$ is the projection, the left vertical arrow is the inclusion of $\R^n$ into its one-point compactification, and the bottom horizontal arrow represents the unique continuous map which makes the diagram commute.
+Eliashberg asked whether the map $S^n \to \R^n- \{0\}$ is nullhomotopic.
 This question was affirmatively answered by Ekholm and Smith in dimensions $2n \geq 8$; see \cite[Thm.\ 1.1]{ekholm-smith}.

 Observe that Eliashberg's question is essentially asking whether $L$ can be homotopically linked with $F_0$.
 It is therefore a statement of \emph{homotopical} symplectic rigidity.
 The work of Ekholm and Smith can thus be seen as complementary to the recent developments establishing homotopical versions of the Nearby Lagrangian Conjecture (cf.\ \cite{abouzaid-kragh} and the references therein).